johnny-morrice/godless/README.md

 # Godless

-A toy distributed database for the future internet.
+A toy peer-to-peer database for the future internet.

+What does that mean?

+Godless is a way of sharing structured data between computers without using servers or the cloud.

 Godless is a CRDT database, and query language, that uses [Interplanetary Filesystem](https://ipfs.io/) as a data store.